Biden extends State of the Union invitation to a Texas woman who sued to get an abortion and lost

 WASHINGTON — (AP) — President Joe Biden and first lady Jill Biden have extended an invitation to attend the president's State of the Union address to a Texas woman who sued her state and lost over the ability to get an abortion to end a wanted pregnancy.

-The Texas Supreme Court denied Kate Cox’s request.
+The Texas Supreme Court denied Katie Cox’s request.
 But by then, her lawyers said, she had already traveled out of state for an abortion.

 The Bidens spoke with Cox on Sunday and invited her to the annual address set for March 7 at the U.S. Capitol.
 Cox will sit with the first lady, White House press secretary Karine Jean-Pierre said Wednesday.
 Cox accepted the invite, she said.